kl2karpenko/todoListMateAcdemy/README.md

 ### Homework:

 Create TodoList App, using previous structure.
-Also add watch in gulp while changing your html or sass files
+Also add **watch** task in gulp while changing your html or sass files